JustinHuang05/OpenMetabolics/open_metabolics_app/terraform/README.md

    When prompted, type `yes` to confirm the deployment.

+   The deployment process will:

+   - Create all AWS resources
+   - Build the Docker image for the energy expenditure service
+   - Push the image to ECR
+   - Deploy the ECS service with the new image

 6. **Update Flutter App**
    After deployment completes, you'll see the API Gateway endpoint URL in the outputs.
    Update your Flutter app's `_uploadCSVToServer` function in `lib/pages/home_page.dart`: